 Suggests parameters as tooltip information for the function parameter list you have begun to type.
-When there are several overloaded versions of a function, you can choose which one to use by clicking the arrows in the tooltip.
-For more information, see Parameter hint, page 129.
+For more information, see Parameter hint, page 134.

 Match Brackets

 Selects all text between the brackets immediately surrounding the insertion point, increases the selection to the next hierarchic pair of brackets, or beeps if there is no higher bracket hierarchy.